kvasdopil/ui-gen/docs/MEMORY.md

     - Clicking on overlay highlights starts arrow creation (calls `onOverlayClick`)
     - Screen drag handler checks for overlay clicks and skips dragging if click is on overlay
     - Prevents screen dragging when clicking on touchable elements - allows link creation instead
+  - **Arrow Creation**: Arrow drawing from touchable overlays
+    - `handleOverlayClick` sets `arrowLine` state and `isMouseDownRef.current = true` to enable mouse move tracking
+    - Global window event listeners (`mousemove`, `mouseup`) attached when `arrowLine` exists to continue drawing even when mouse leaves viewport
+    - `handleMouseUp` ignores `mouseleave` events when `arrowLine` exists (similar to screen dragging) - only terminates on actual `mouseup` events
+    - Viewport is disabled (`disabled={!!draggedScreenId || !!arrowLine}`) during arrow drawing to prevent interference from viewport mouse handlers
+    - Arrow drawing continues smoothly even when mouse moves fast and leaves screen boundaries
+    - **Efficient Persistence**: Arrows are only persisted to database when completed (released over a screen) or removed - no server updates while dragging
+    - **Database Storage**: Arrows are stored as JSON in `DialogEntry.arrows` field in PostgreSQL database, persisted per conversation point
+    - **API Endpoint**: `PUT /api/screens/:id/dialog/:dialogId` endpoint updates arrows for a dialog entry
+    - **Debugging**: Console logging added throughout arrow creation flow (in `Screen.tsx` and `page.tsx`) for troubleshooting - can be removed in production if desired
 - **Gotcha**: `getBoundingClientRect()` returns viewport coordinates affected by CSS transforms, so we use `offsetLeft`/`offsetTop` instead to get positions relative to iframe document
 - **Location**: `src/components/Screen.tsx`, `src/app/page.tsx`